liaaneeee/Evaluation-of-unsupervised-KPE-methods/README.md

     - `data/` - Contains the train and test documents of the SemEval 2010 datasets as TXT-files as well as two TXT-files listing the order of the documents from the Hugging Face version of the dataset (EmbedRank requires Python 3.6 while the Hugging Face datasets library requires Python 3.7+ )

-- `pke` - Contains the code for performing Keyphrase extraction with KPMiner & EmbedRank using the Python-based library [PKE](https://github.com/boudinfl/pke) for Keyphrase extraction; also contains the main experiments for hyperparameter tuning and the evaluation of the three KPE models.
+- `pke/` - Contains the code for performing Keyphrase extraction with KPMiner & EmbedRank using the Python-based library [PKE](https://github.com/boudinfl/pke) for Keyphrase extraction; also contains the main experiments for hyperparameter tuning and the evaluation of the three KPE models.

     - `hyperparameter_tuning.ipynb` - A Jupyter notebook containing experiments for hyperparameter tuning
     - `evaluation.ipynb` - A jupyter notebook containing the main experiments for the evaluation